alex431/Web-Portfolio/README.md

 #### Steps to use a .env file
 1. Navigate to src/js/apod.js
 2. Open apod.js
-3. Use the following syntax to assign the chosen 'variable name' to apiKey:
+3. Use the following syntax to assign the chosen 'variable name' to api_key:

 ```
-const apiKey = process.env.[variable_name];
+const api_key = process.env.[variable_name];
 ```
 #### Steps to update Webpack to use .env file
 1. Open webpack.config.cjs